-After two decades Square Enix has finally decided to do a remake, and to be honest is still taking it sweet time about it.
+After two decades Square Enix has finally decided to deliver a remake, and to be honest is still taking it sweet time about it.
 The concept of a remaster has been teased ever since a short tech demo debuted on PS3, and now, it's finally becoming a reality.

 New key visual released